From BR Bullpen

 Biographical Information

 Bob Buhl pitched 15 seasons in the big leagues, posting a record of 166-132.
-He won in double figures ten times, led the league in winning percentage in 1957, and threw four shutouts to lead the league in 1959.
+He won in double figures ten times, led the National League in winning percentage in 1957, and threw four shutouts to lead the league in 1959.

 Buhl was in the top ten in the league in ERA six times.

 He was born in Saginaw, MI, and attended high school there.
-He spent 1947-50 in the minors, most notably going 19-10 in 1947 for Madisonville.
-He was in the service in 1951-52 and then made his major league debut in April 1953, never going back to the minors.
+He spent 1947to 1950 in the minors, most notably going 19-10 in 1947 for the Madisonville Miners of the Kitty League.
+He was in the service in 1951 and 1952 and then made his major league debut in April of 1953, never going back to the minors.

 He got a hit one of the first times he ever tried hitting left-handed, but this proved to be a fluke as subsequent at bats from the other side of the plate proved to be as futile as his normal at bats.